telerik/reporting-docs/knowledge-base/web-designer-in-webforms-page.md

 ## Description

 The initial page load works fine and it connects to the Reporting REST API successfully.
-However some page actions within the report designer appear to refresh the page.
+However, some page actions within the report designer appear to refresh the page.

 For example, clicking on the menu and selecting _New Report_ works fine and brings up the "Create a Report" popup window.
 However, clicking the Save/Cancel buttons on that popup causes the page to refresh which then appears to restart the report designer.